What to Do After the Interview

 6. Send a Thank-You Note

-Writing a thank-you note within one to two days of the interview expresses a candidate’s gratitude for the interviewer’s time and willingness to speak with them.
-It’s also a good opportunity for an applicant to reaffirm their interest in the company and position.
-The note can be handwritten or sent via email.
+Writing a thank-you note or email after the interview expresses a candidate’s gratitude for the interviewer’s time and willingness to speak with them.
+Thank-you notes allow applicants to reaffirm their interest in the company and position, whether handwritten or sent electronically.

 A written note may be more appropriate after an in-person meeting, while an email thank-you note may be more suitable after a video or phone interview.
-An emailed message will also be received more quickly.
+Interviewers will also receive an emailed message more quickly.
 Timely receipt should be a vital consideration if there’s a limited timeframe for the hiring decision.

 However, a formal handwritten card might be more acceptable in some industries.
 If a candidate has any connections in a similar industry, they might consider asking that connection for advice.
-Whether a written or typed-out message, proofread it carefully to ensure it’s free of typos and grammatical errors.
+Whether a written or typed-out message, proofread the letter carefully to ensure it’s free of typos and grammatical errors.

 7. Connect on Social Media

-Connect with the interviewer on different social networking platforms — such as LinkedIn — after the interview.
-Their accepting the request could indicate their interest in learning more about a candidate.
+After the interview, connect with the interviewer on different social networking platforms, such as LinkedIn.
+An interviewer accepting the request could indicate their interest in learning more about a candidate.
 Additionally, applicants with extensive professional networks can learn about job opportunities faster than their counterparts who solely use job portals during their search.

 Connecting on LinkedIn can help an interviewee sell themselves to the employer.
 Recruiters and hiring managers can learn more about the candidate’s experiences and achievements by viewing their LinkedIn profile.
 The candidate should regularly share posts, engage in discussions and update their profile information to build and reinforce their personal brand.